 Nadya Suleman became a household name when it was revealed that she gave birth to octuplets.
+She became known as the octomom.
 That was news enough, but her notoriety grew even larger after it was revealed she had already borne six other children.
 Notwithstanding the Duggars, by modern day standards that’s an extremely large family.

 But not every child born is considered a blessing, and Suleman’s case emphasizes this.
 One of the main concerns raised by commentators is her ability to support her multitude without government aid.
 We may pay lip service to the phrase that it takes a village to raise a child, but if it involves our wallets the village has other priorities.
 Although children contribute to social progress once they become adults, there is substantial resistance to supporting them economically along the way.

 TMZ recently reported that Suleman could face foreclosure on her home if she couldn’t make a balloon payment of $450,000 (UPDATE: A payment plan was worked out.).
 Predictably, the comments on this report were filled with sexist vitriol regarding her (in)ability to support her family.
 One commenter had this to spew: